 After receiving applicants’ processed information from PharmCAS, the School of Pharmacy, Office of Admissions will electronically send instructions for completion of a Supplemental Application to applicants who meet the requirement of a preferably cumulative GPA and science GPA of 2.50 on a 4.00 scale.

-The deadline for submitting the Supplemental Application, along with the required fee to the Office of Admissions is on or before October 1, 2018.
+The deadline for submitting the Supplemental Application to the Office of Admissions is on or before October 1, 2018.

 After receiving applicants’ processed information from PharmCAS, the School of Pharmacy Office of Admissions will send instructions for completion of a Supplemental Application to applicants who meet the requirement of a preferably cumulative GPA and science GPA of 2.50 on a 4.00 scale.
-The deadline for submitting the Supplemental Application along with the required fee to the Office of Admissions is on or before June 1, 2019.
+The deadline for submitting the Supplemental Application to the Office of Admissions is on or before June 1, 2019.

 Only completed applications received by the Office of Admissions on or before the deadline will be reviewed for potential entrance into the program.
 Applicants are also responsible for notifying the Office of Admissions of any changes in their mailing or e-mail addresses.